Partnership working at Stow Maries Great War Aerodrome

 We are grateful to the following key partners who are helping us to achieve our aims of explaining the history of Stow Maries Great War Aerodrome:

-The BAFS collection consists of World War 1 representative replica aircraft, used for demonstrations and flying purposes, as well as genuine WW1 memorabilia and equipment.
+The BAFS collection consists of World War 1 representative replica aircraft, on display in our hangars, as well as a variety of objects on display in our exhibitions.

-The trust is an offshoot of a parent trust in New Zealand chaired by Sir Peter Jackson (Lord of the Rings and the Hobbit).
-The parent trust has loaned WAHT four aircraft – two BE2es, an Albatros, and a Bentley rotary engine-powered Snipe - built in Wellington NZ by The Vintage Aviator Ltd (TVAL).
-TVAL operate the aircraft at Stow Maries Great War Aerodrome and they are crafted exactly to their early 20th century designs – no brakes, little steering on the ground, one magneto, Irish linen, and very limited control authority in the early models.
+The vision of WW1 AHT is to provide an enduring flying collection of World War I Allied and German aircraft based in the UK flying from heritage sites like Stow Maries Great War Aerodrome.
+The trust is an agent for by The Vintage Aviator Ltd (TVAL).
+TVAL allows the trust to operate aircraft at Stow Maries Great War Aerodrome.
+At present, the aircraft the trust handles include two BE2es and a Bentley rotary engine-powered Snipe - built in Wellington NZ.
+They are all crafted exactly to their early 20th century designs – no brakes, little steering on the ground, one magneto, Irish linen, and very limited control authority in the early models.
 Sir Peter Jackson's insistence on authenticity in the production of the TVAL aircraft exactly complements the attention to detail which is the hallmark of the preservation work underway at Stow Maries.

 A monthly activity day at Stow Maries for 8-14 year olds to explore and enjoy a variety of activities linked by the theme of ‘flight’!
 From simple paper planes to building a series of ‘build and fly’ models, from creating gliders and rockets